 1. Chinese is the oldest written language in the world.

 People in the West do not tend to know much about the history of Mandarin Chinese.
-The exotic calligraphy makes them feel illiterate and they never attempt to learn even one character.
-However, with likely six thousand years of history, imagine that Europeans, North Africans and Arabic speakers had taken ancient Egyptian hieroglyphs for their alphabet and they could still trace back some meanings.
+The elaborate calligraphy makes them feel illiterate and they never attempt to learn even one character.
+With likely six thousand years of history, it is as though Europeans, North Africans and Arabic speakers used ancient Egyptian hieroglyphs for their alphabet and could still trace back some meanings.
 That's how old Chinese writing is.
-Chinese character inscriptions have been found in turtle shells dating back to the Shang dynasty, which dates from 1766-1123 BC. proving the written language has existed for more than 3,000 years.
+Chinese character inscriptions have been found in turtle shells dating back to the Shang dynasty, which goes back to 1766-1123 B.C., proving the written language has existed for more than 3,000 years.
 The Chinese written language uses single distinctive symbols, or characters, to represent each word of the vocabulary, a trait shared by early written systems like Egyptian hieroglyphs.
 The vast majority of characters began as symbolic representations of spoken sounds and they had a meaning.
-However, traces on the paper have been simplified and hardly ever can be related to the original picture.
+However, traces on the paper have been simplified and can hardly ever be related to the original picture.

 Chinese characters related to non-physical concepts tend to be a combination of characters.
-A large Chinese dictionary tends to contain around 40,000 characters.
+A large Chinese dictionary usually contains around 40,000 characters.
 An ordinary person must be able to recognize at least 2,000 - 3,000 characters to read a newspaper.
-The written system has evolved over time due to social changes, revolutions and politics, the principles of the Chinese language and its characters have remained basically the same.
-Although many Chinese dialects exist, the written language is a common form of communication.
+Though the written system has evolved over time due to social changes, revolutions and politics, the principles of the Chinese language and its characters have remained basically the same.
+There are many Chinese dialects, although the written language is a common form of communication.
 Even though people from different provinces (particularly from the North and the South) are not able to understand each other verbally, they can understand each other in writing.

 Chinese characters prove it is the oldest writing system in the world still in use.

 Chinese is certainly a language with ancient origins.
-In fact, the history of the Chinese language can be classified into the following stages:
+In fact, the history of the Chinese language can be organized into the following stages:

-- Archaic Chinese (14th to 11th centuries BC): the language of oracular inscriptions on bones and tortoise shells.
+- Archaic Chinese (14th to 11th century B.C.): the language of oracular inscriptions on bones and tortoise shells.
 The oldest inscriptions are from the Shang Dynasty (c.
-1400-1100 a.), and have been discovered in the ancient capital, Anyang, and some other places.
-There are about 2,000 characters that have been identified, which represents a much higher figure of words.
-Keep in mind that the Shang Dynasty characters are polyvalent, depending the meaning on the place and function in pronunciation.
+1400-1100 b.c.), and have been found in the ancient capital, Anyang, and some other places.
+About 2,000 characters have been identified, which represent a much higher number of words.
+Keep in mind that the Shang Dynasty characters are polyvalent, their meaning depending on the place and function in pronunciation.